nrkno/dotnetskolen/README_EN.md

     }
 ```

-Here we are trying to set `StartTime` and `EndTime` directly, but these have now been moved into the `AirTime` field.
+Here we are trying to set `StartTime` and `EndTime` directly, but these have now been moved into the `AirTime` property.
 We could have used the `AirTime.create` function to solve this in a similar way as for `Title` and `Channel`, but since we have introduced the `Transmission.create` function which calls the `create` function for all the new types for us, we can instead use it, like this:

 ```f#
 let transmissionEntityToDomain (transmissionEntity: TransmissionEntity) : Transmission option =